Grassroots Strength

 We are guided by data that is meaningful to the communities we serve and focused on accelerating collective progress.
 Our approach to data is transparent and community-focused, ensuring that insights guide strategy and fuel momentum.

-With our partner Peaceful Pines Farm, we are developing three initiatives that strengthen a local food system from soil to table: produce storage and distribution, hands-on food and agriculture education, and last-mile food waste diversion.
+With our featured partner, Peaceful Pines Farm in Pine Bluff, Arkansas, we are developing programs that strengthen the local food system from soil to table — including produce storage and distribution, hands-on food and agriculture education, and last-mile food waste diversion.

 On-farm infrastructure and logistics that reduce food loss and put more fresh produce within reach of the community.